Lyme Disease in Kids: Symptoms, Treatment, and Prevention

 Doxycycline:

-This antibiotic is effective in older children and adolescents but is not recommended for children under 8 years of age due to the risk of teeth discoloration.
+This antibiotic works effectively in older individuals and adolescents, but it is not recommended for those under 8 years of age due to the risk of teeth discoloration.

 Amoxicillin:

-Amoxicillin is often used for children under 8 years of age and for pregnant or breastfeeding women.
+Amoxicillin is commonly prescribed for individuals under 8 years of age as well as for those who are pregnant or breastfeeding.

 Cefuroxime: